 One size no longer “fits all” when it comes to training new hires.
 What previously might have worked for one person, may not work for a new employee.
 You have to be able to adapt your onboarding/training process so as to more effectively accommodate the learning styles and abilities of the new person.
 Such a program might address the areas in which the employee may lack some experience/knowledge and by the same token, play to the strengths of this employee to build confidence in the early stages of their tenure.

 Consistently Provide Feedback

 When addressing an employee's learning curve, it is so crucial that you let that employee know exactly how they are performing.
 Especially when someone is brand new to a company, they can feel lost at first, as though they are floundering about in the dark.
 Having a regular feedback loop in place will only strengthen their recognition of what is working and what is not.
 They can then adjust accordingly and hopefully get up to speed faster.

 Or this could be conceptualized as a mentorship system for new hires.
-Either way, it is a measure designed to make the new employee feel more comfortable by virtue of having a colleague with whom they can discuss any issues, from whom they can ask advice, and who can basically show them the ropes.
+Either way, it is a measure designed to make the new employee feel more comfortable by having a colleague with whom they can discuss any issues, from whom they can ask for advice, and who can show them the ropes.
 Nine out of ten workers are apt to say that they are happier and more confident in their role because they have some form of mentor.

 Empower Your Workforce: Unlock Employee Development Success with Axcet HR Solutions